Kong/CustomerSuccess/README.md

 [jq](https://jqlang.github.io/jq/) is the tool that allows KLCR to do its magic.
 If you don't have jq installed, please do so or else you will render KLCR useless.

-KLCR has been tested successfully with version 1.7.1 on MacOS 14.2.1
+KLCR has been tested successfully with version **1.7.1** on MacOS 14.2.1, and Ubuntu 23.10.
+It is a known issue that jq version 1.6 does not work with KLCR; if you are on that version, please upgrade to 1.7.1 before proceeding.

 ## Running KLCR